 Some of the things you can do in order to remain flexible and take advantage of an emergent strategy is:

 - Constantly evaluate the strategic context.
-The context and situation we are operating in is constantly changing.
+The context and situation we are operating in are constantly changing.
 A plan may have been valid when it was originally developed, but external circumstances may have changed creating a need to reevaluate that plan.

 - Develop multiple branch plans.
 A branch plan is an additional plan that is developed for use when the primary plan requires a change of direction.
 The branch plan is usually not as developed as your primary plan, but it gives you a running start when you realize it is time to adapt.